ippeiishi/PicoPicoDerby/Assets/Document/SystemInstruction.md

 UGS Cloud Save: 3.2.2 (com.unity.services.cloudsave)
 UGS Remote Config: 4.1.1 (com.unity.remote-config)
 Newtonsoft Json: 3.2.1 (com.unity.nuget.newtonsoft-json)
+[PROJECT_STATUS_SUMMARY]
+LAST_STATUS_UPDATE: (更新実行時のUTC日時)
+SUMMARY:
+Replaced generic PlayerData with domain-specific OwnerData.
+Refactored CloudSaveManager into DataManager to handle all data persistence.
+Implemented the "Owner Info" modal with a debug view, managed by OwnerInfoManager.
+All related scripts (GameFlowManager, FirstLaunchFlowController, etc.) have been updated to use the new data model.
+All code is compliant with [SYSTEM_INSTRUCTION] v1.5.
 [PROJECT_ARCHETYPE_SUMMARY]
 SCENE_ARCHITECTURE: Single-Scene.
 DI_MODEL: Manual Singleton (ClassName.Instance).